 Who is Considered a Squatter in North Carolina?

 A squatter is someone who occupies an abandoned, unoccupied, or foreclosed building or area of land without lawful permission.
 This means that the person does not rent or own the property, and they do not have the permission of the owner to be there.
-Despite this, squatting is quite common and actually legal in the United States.
+Despite this, squatting is actually legal in the United States.

 Isn’t that Trespassing?